matthewdevaney/powerapps-custom-functions/custom_functions_devaney/readme.md

 </br></br>

 ## PV
-present value: the total amount that a series of future payments is worth now</br></br>
+present value: the total amount that a series of future payments is worth now
 ### Syntax
 PV(Rate, NPER, PMT [, FV])
 * Rate: Required